-The eras of the Northern Song (960-1127) and Southern Song (1127-1279) were watersheds in the history of Chinese Buddhism and literature.
+I focus on the eras of the Northern Song (960-1127) and Southern Song (1127-1279), which were watersheds in the history of Chinese Buddhism and literature.
 Still very little is known of the roughly 30,000 extant verse written by Song dynasty monks.
 Scholarship has often focused on gong’an (Jap. kōan), often called Zen riddles, and we have either overlooked or misunderstood the remainder of this corpora of poetic literature produced by monks.

 Some other speculative literary theoretical assertions appeared in my doctoral dissertation, “Buddhist monks and Chinese poems: song dynasty monastic literary culture” (Stanford 2016).